charriaga/reading-notes/code-102/text-editors/TEXTEDITORS.md

 A **text editor** is exactly what it says \- a place to write and edit texts.
 Many text editors are specifically made to write and edit code, specifically.
 These are the text editors this page is talking about.

 There are many different text editors in existence, some free and some not.
-While there isn't a single best text editor out there, there are certain features one should look for when choosinng which text editor to use.
+While there isn't a single best text editor out there, there are certain features one should look for when choosinng which text editor to use:

 ### Code Completion